Embassy of the Philippines, Oslo

-The Embassy of the Philippines in Oslo is the diplomatic mission of the Republic of the Philippines to the Kingdom of Norway.
-Opened in 2007, it is currently located along Nedre Vollgate in central Oslo, near Kontraskjæret and the Akershus Fortress.
+The Embassy of the Philippines in Oslo is the diplomatic mission of the Republic of the Philippines to the Kingdom of Norway, opened in 2007.
+It is located at Nedre Vollgate 8 in central Oslo, near Kontraskjæret and the Akershus Fortress.

 History

 The Philippines did not initially open a resident mission in Norway when diplomatic relations between the two countries were established on March 2, 1948.
-Relations were initially conducted through the Philippine Embassy in London until June 1986, when jurisdiction over Norway was transferred to the then-newly opened Philippine Embassy in Stockholm.
+Relations were conducted through the Philippine Embassy in London until June 1986, when jurisdiction over Norway was transferred to the then-newly opened Philippine Embassy in Stockholm.

 Although Norway had maintained a resident mission in the Philippines since 1967, when it opened its embassy in Manila, the Philippines would not open a resident embassy in Oslo until much later.
-The Philippine Embassy in Oslo would formally open on April 30, 2007 – at the time the country's 86th mission abroad – with Victoria S. Bataclan becoming the country's first resident ambassador to Norway, and initially from a room at the Radisson SAS Plaza Hotel.
-In addition to Norway, the Embassy also assumed jurisdiction over Denmark, which had also been under the jurisdiction of the Stockholm mission, and Iceland.
+The Philippine Embassy in Oslo would formally open on April 30, 2007 – at the time, the country's 86th mission abroad – with Victoria S. Bataclan becoming the country's first resident ambassador to Norway.
+In addition to Norway, the embassy also assumed jurisdiction over Denmark, which had also been under the jurisdiction of the Stockholm mission, and Iceland.

-After a massive expansion of the Philippines' diplomatic presence abroad during the presidency of Gloria Macapagal Arroyo, of which the Embassy's opening was a part, in 2010 Senator Franklin Drilon questioned the need for embassies in countries with small Filipino communities, including a number of countries in Europe, and called for a review of the Philippines' diplomatic presence worldwide.
+After a massive expansion of the Philippines' diplomatic presence abroad during the presidency of Gloria Macapagal Arroyo, of which the embassy's opening was a part, in 2010 Senator Franklin Drilon questioned the need for embassies in countries with small Filipino communities, including several countries in Europe, and called for a review of the Philippines' diplomatic presence worldwide.
 This would lead to the closure of ten posts under Arroyo's successor, Benigno Aquino III, and ultimately to the closure of the embassies in Stockholm and Helsinki on October 31, 2012.
-At the time, the Stockholm missision exercised jurisdiction over Estonia, Latvia and Lithuania, all of which were subsequently transferred to the Philippine Embassy in Warsaw, while Sweden proper was subsequently placed under the jurisdiction of the Oslo mission, which conducted monthly consular outreach visits, along with Finland.
-With the closures, the Embassy's jurisdiction came to cover all the Nordic states.
+At the time, the Stockholm mission exercised jurisdiction over Estonia, Latvia and Lithuania, which were subsequently transferred to the Philippine Embassy in Warsaw.
+Sweden proper was subsequently placed under the jurisdiction of the Oslo mission, which conducted monthly consular outreach visits, along with Finland.
+With the closures, the embassy's jurisdiction covered all the Nordic states.

-The closures were reversed under Aquino's successor, Rodrigo Duterte, with the Philippine government opening the Philippine Embassy in Copenhagen on January 14, 2019.
+The closures were reversed under Aquino's successors, with his immediate successor Rodrigo Duterte opening the Philippine Embassy in Copenhagen on January 14, 2019.
 Later that year, the Philippine government had begun considering reopening a resident mission in Sweden owing to deepening relations between the two countries, and Foreign Affairs Secretary Teodoro Locsin Jr. announced that the Stockholm mission would reopen as part of the Duterte administration's push to expand the country's international presence.
-After a landing team arrived to set up the new embassy, the Philippine Embassy in Stockholm was reopened to the public on May 15, 2020.
+After a landing team arrived to set up the new embassy, the Philippine Embassy in Stockholm was reopened to the public on May 15, 2020, which at the time also assumed jurisdiction over Finland.
+A separate Philippine Embassy in Helsinki, meanwhile, reopened on October 4, 2024 during the administration of Duterte's successor, Bongbong Marcos.

-On June 25, 2015, the Embassy had to be evacuated after a gas leak triggered a fire alarm.